-Jerkcity is a Long Runner of a webcomic, starting in August 17, 1998 with strips coming out almost every day after that.
-It follows the adventures of Pants the "christmas tree monster", Spigot the beatnik, Deuce the tiki, and Rands the alien, who serves as the Author Avatar.
+Jerkcity (renamed Bonequest in 2018) is a Long Runner of a webcomic, starting in August 17, 1998 with strips coming out almost every day after that.
+It follows the adventures of Pants the "christmas tree monster", Spigot the beatnik, and Deuce the tiki.
 The story is essentially non-existent, with much of the dialogue coming from real IRC chat logs rather then being written specifically for the comic.
 That being said, the majority of strips feature the three (plus some other minor characters) are almost always Having a Gay Old Time.

 This webcomic provides examples of:

 - A Date with Rosie Palms: A very common topic of conversation, usually from Spigot.

 - The Alcoholic: Deuce, if the Drunk Deuce tag is any indication.
 The infrequently reoccurring Inebriated Crustacean likely also counts.